defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 ![Game representation forms](/img/game-theory-1.png)
 </div>

 **Payoffs Are Central.** To figure out the "best" move, we need to know what each player is trying to achieve.
-Without payoffs,some sense of objectives (self-interest, collective good, moral satisfaction), we can't analyze the situation properly.
+Without payoffs, some sense of objectives (self-interest, collective good, moral satisfaction), we can't analyze the situation properly.

 An **extensive‐form game** is essentially a **game tree** that shows players' moves step by step, in the order they're made, including what each player knows when making a decision.
 We will have:

-- **Nodes** – These are "decision points" in the game.
+- **Nodes**: These are "decision points" in the game.
 You start with an **initial node** (the first decision in the game) and move along branches as players take actions.
-- **Branches (Actions)** – From each node, the possible moves are shown as branches.
+- **Branches (Actions)**: From each node, the possible moves are shown as branches.
 In the example below, the node labelled with "K," for instance, means it's Katzenberg's turn; each outgoing branch from that node is one of his possible actions.

 <div style={{textAlign: "center"}}>
 ![image.png](/img/game-theory-2.png)